Power of Attorney Forms

 Storing the form in a lockbox

-What can a Power of Attorney do?
+What Can a Power of Attorney Do?

-• Decide on Medical Treatments
+• Decide on medical treatments

-• Make Decisions regarding Day-to-Day Routine
+• Make decisions regarding daily routines

-How do I Revoke a Power of Attorney?
+How Do I Revoke a Power of Attorney?